-Do coloniality and decoloniality exist in fictional texts? e Tungsten by César Vallejo
+Do coloniality and decoloniality exist in fictional texts? ?e Tungsten by César Vallejo

 • Fernando Limeres Novoa Consejo Latinoamericano de Ciencias Sociales